Can Old Tests Do New Tricks for Resolving SWE Issues?: Approach

 \subsection{Patch Selection and Validation}

-Existing program repair techniques~\cite{xia_et_al_2025} employ a multi-stage patch selection and validation.
+As shown in \Cref{fig:approach}, two other downstream applications of \approach are patch refinement and patch selection during and after generating a patch for program repair.
+Existing program repair techniques can be categorized into two groups: (1)~Agentic systems, which are autonomous agents that iteratively plan, invoke tools, and refine their actions based on execution feedback to bug localization and patch generation~\cite{jimenez_et_al_2024, gao2025trae}.
+During the process, test execution results serve as critical information to guide subsequent decisions and actions.
+These systems typically submit a single final patch in the end.
+(2)~Non-agentic systems~\cite{xia_et_al_2025}, which employ a multi-stage patch selection and validation.
 At the first step, they run all or selected regression tests on all generated patches and only keep those with the lowest number of regression test failures.
 At the next run, if applicable, they execute reproduction tests on these patches, selecting any patch that turns failing tests into passing ones.
 If no patch qualifies, they fall back on the regression test results for ranking the patches.
-In case of a tie, they either randomly select a patch or follow a majority-voting strategy to choose the final patch. \approach can enhance patch selection and validation faster and more effectively: By minimizing to more relevant regression tests, \approach focuses on running tests that are highly likely to be related to the code, thereby improving patch selection by excluding patches that break correct functionality and reducing the noise from unrelated tests that could otherwise favor incorrect patches.
+In case of a tie, they either randomly select a patch or follow a majority-voting strategy to choose the final patch. \approach can enhance patch selection and validation faster and more effectively: by minimizing to more relevant regression tests, \approach focuses on running tests that are highly likely to be related to the code, thereby improving patch generation for agentic systems by providing more related test execution feedback, and enhancing patch selection for non-agentic systems by excluding patches that break correct functionality and reducing the noise from unrelated tests that could otherwise favor incorrect patches.